jamesawhiteiii/cidse-ansible/readme.md

 Service-Acct:
     Sets up a local use account with admin permissions to only be used by Ansible The user and pass are vaulted in a group_vars file

+Printers:
+    Sets up all CIDSE Common printers, and enables cups.

 ```